A Few Tips About Cross-Border Insurance

 Declare the Value of Your Freight

-One of the items that must be filled out for shipping products into Mexico is declaring a value of the freight.
+One of the items that must be filled out for shipping products into Mexico is declaring the value of the freight.
 This value is something that you must include on the bill of lading.
 It is not optional.

 Then, you must consider the tariff and tax reports, and other paperwork required to even cross the border into Mexico.